Development of Energy and CO2-Prices

-The development of electricity and gas prices is shown for the products base 2023 and following month.
-Base 2023 refers to a continuous supply of electricity or gas over the entire period traded, in this case for the year 2023.
+The development of electricity and gas prices is shown for the following year and following month.
+The following year, described by the products Base 2023, or Base 2024 respectively refer to a continuous supply of electricity or gas over the entire period traded, in this case for the year 2023 or 2024 respectively.
 The following month refers to the price traded on the power exchange for a continuous supply in the next month.
 In January, for example, the ” following month” is used to trade a continuous delivery for February.
 [2, 3]

-Market developments in emissions trading are reflected in the EU emission allowances (EUA) for the year 2023.
+Market developments in emissions trading are reflected in the EU emission allowances (EUA) for the following year, so the year 2023, or the year 2024 respectively.
 The price represents the price for the right to emit one ton of CO2 in the 4th trading period of the EU ETS.
 The 4th trading period covers the years 2021 to 2030.
 An emission allowance traded for the year 2023 that is not used is automatically transferred to the next due future (year 2024) after the expiry date in December 2023.
 [1, 6]

 The oil price development is represented by the OPEC basket price.
 This is the average of the prices of a selection of OPEC oil products .
 The prices refer to direct delivery and are stated in US dollars per barrel.

 Influence of renewable energy feed-in on the electricity price